Due Date: Wednesday June 10, 10pm EDT

-Purpose To practice lambda and functions with multiple complex inputs.
+Purpose To practice functions with multiple complex inputs and trees.

 You must submit a single .rkt file containing your responses to all exercises via the Handin Server.
 We do not accept email submissions.

 You must use the programming language specified at the top of this page.

 Your code must conform to the guidelines outlined in the style guide on the course website.
 The style guide will be updated as the semester progresses, so revisit it before submitting each assignment.

 Unless otherwise stated, for all programming problems you must provide (i) a signature, (ii) a purpose statement, (iii) sufficiently many check-expects (not for big-bang programs), and (iv) the code, in the language specified at the top of this page.

 Be sure to look at the feedback for previous assignments before submitting, as we will be grading you more strictly on things we have pointed out before.

 Exercise 1 It turns out that the map function can work for multiple input lists.
 For example, (map + (list 1 2) (list 3 4) (list 5 6)) would produce (list 9 12).
 To get a sense of how this works, you are to design the function map-2list, which takes a function and applies it to the first element of both lists, then the second of both lists, ...
 You are NOT allowed to use any list abstraction for this problem.
 The function should produce an error (using the error function) if the lists are not the same size (you can use check-error to check that your function works correctly in these cases).